Close

 6. Track Processing Status

-Monitor your application through official tracking systems.
+Monitor your application through official consular communication channels.
 Standard processing takes 5-10 business days, though complex cases may require additional time.
+Work permit applications processed by the National Institute of Migration can take around 20-60 days for approval.

 7. Collect Your Visa

 Retrieve your passport with the approved visa or receive notification of decision.
+Under new digitalization guidelines, visa issuance processes may no longer require a physical paper stamp in your passport.
 If rejected, review the refusal letter and consider reapplication with additional supporting documentation.